Tips to Help You Stop Snoring – Health Digest

 Luckily, there are some easy and soothing ways to clear congestion so you breathe and sleep easier.
 Taking a hot shower and inhaling plenty of steam helps congestion drain, and even breathing steam from hot water in the sink may help.
 Irrigating your nasal passages using a neti pot can remove irritants that are causing congestion, and spraying a thin mist of saline solution in your nostrils may also be helpful to clear out mucus.
 You can also ease congestion and earn yourself some quiet zzz’s by running a humidifier or vaporizer in your bedroom to add moisture to the air.

-See also The Surprising Impact of Falling in Love on Sleep
+See also The Impact of Sleeping Naked on Blood Pressure

 Even dietary supplements have the potential to help!
 One study published in BMC Complementary Medicine and Therapies showed that consuming ginger extract was effective in minimizing allergy-related congestion.